docker/docs/ee/index.md

 ![](images/docker-ee-overview-3.svg){: .with-border}

 - Image signing and scanning of Kubernetes apps for validating and verifying content
-- Image promotion with mirroring between registries (not in Beta1)
+- Image promotion with mirroring between registries
-- Define policies for automating image promotions across the app development lifecycle of Kubernetes apps (not in Beta1)
+- Define policies for automating image promotions across the app development lifecycle of Kubernetes apps

 ## Centralized cluster management